 Once you have all your rules written (you’ll need at least one per person), cut them up and put them in a hat.
-While everyone holds the wrapped present they brought, one guest at a time draws and follows a rule from the hat.
+While everyone holds the wrapped gift they brought, one guest at a time draws and follows a rule from the hat.
 The game ends when everyone has taken a turn, and then everyone can unwrap their gifts to see what they’ve received.
 It’s a more energetic, interactive activity than your usual gift exchange, and the customized questions will help even a large group of guests get to know each other better.

 Hold an Outdoor Adult Hide and Seek Gift Exchange for a Large Gathering

 Hiding in the dark, I started to feel panicked at the sound of approaching footsteps.
 The leaves were rustling, my heart was pounding, and suddenly…“Aha!”
 The sunlight burst through the branches of the bush I was hiding under and my best friend proudly proclaimed that I was out.

 I can’t think of a single friend or relative who didn’t love Hide and Seek growing up.
 But even as adults, Hide and Seek is a total riot, especially if you take it to the great outdoors so there’s more complexity to the game.